ncm2/ncm2/README.md

 inside a for loop, in deoplete's process.
 A slow completion source may defer the display of popup menu.
 Of course It will not block the ui.

-IMHO, NCM is potentially faster 'cause all completion sources runs in parallel.
+IMHO, NCM is potentially faster 'cause all completion sources run in parallel.

 ### Scoping